jerue/ND_TechDayz/README.md

 ### Checkpoint

-You have used one guided experience to review knowledge, record a troubleshooting decision, find a related Outage, and update that Outage without navigating away from the Incident.
+You have used one guided experience to review knowledge, record a troubleshooting decision, find a related Outage, and update that Outage without navigating away from the Incident tab.

 > Reflection: Which parts of this sequence did the Playbook make easier to remember or harder to perform out of order?